-D.2.2 The company has systems in place to identify and assess environmental risks in its supply chain one of systems assessment and engagement systems on this issue.
+D.2.2 The company has systems in place to identify and assess environmental risks in its supply chain to assess suppliers' compliance on environmental matters, and to engage with suppliers to ensure their compliance.
+Only one company publicly discloses its assessment and engagement systems on this issue.